khannashiv/Kubernetes-Practice/Configmap-and-secret/implementation.md

 _Using as Environment Variables and Volume Mounts_

 ---

 ## ConfigMap

 ### What is a ConfigMap?
 A **ConfigMap** is a Kubernetes object used to store non-sensitive key-value pairs (such as config options, settings, flags, or environment-specific data).
-These can be consumed by your application in various ways.
+These can be consumed by your application in different ways.

 - **Reference Docs:** [Kubernetes ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/)

 #### Ways to Use ConfigMap in a Pod
 1. Inside a container’s command and args
 2. As environment variables for a container
 3. As files in a read-only volume, for the application to read